 Leave the pot at room temperature to allow the dough to rise slowly.

 When double in size, dust the top with a little flour.

 Adjust the oven rack to the middle position.
 Preheat the oven to 180°C or prepare the Weber to medium hot coals.
-The lid will be kept on during baking in the water.
+If baking in the Weber, keep the lid on.

 Bake open in the oven for ± 45 – 50 minutes.